ISR Business finance and investment studies

 Low inflation and interest rates, cheap wholesale money market borrowing, and substantial inflows of new capital from pension and insurance companies and other investors provided venture capitalists/private equity funds with the financial resources for large-scale company acquisitions and mergers as well as business start-ups and new technology/production projects (etc.).
 Company buyouts boomed even more than they had in the late 1980s – when new issues of high-yield, high-risk debt instruments (popularly known as “junk bonds”) had often been used to fund them.
 Such was the scale of the finance available for buyouts that even the largest publicly quoted companies could now become takeover targets.
 Deals of $1 billion-plus became common on both sides of the Atlantic.

-As said, the amount of money available to private equity investors had mushroomed at the same time that public companies had become cheaper to buy because of the regulatory cap on the amount of stock market equities that pension funds could hold as a percentage of their total assets.
+As said, the amount of money available to private equity investors had mushroomed at the same time that public companies had become cheaper to buy because of the regulatory cap on the amount of stock market shares that pension funds could hold as a percentage of their total assets.
 Other factors depressed the price of company shares, reduced the demand for stock market flotations, and resulted in already listed companies withdrawing from the market.

 On this last score, a number of major British publicly quoted companies and their managements now sought outside private capital backing for taking their firms back into private ownership and control – in order to escape persistently low stock market valuations and/or the growing legal-regulatory burdens on PLC directors.

 For their part, there were many private equity funds on the lookout for fundamentally under-valued companies and other established businesses experiencing growth and performance problems that could be overcome under new ownership and management.